IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 #### setIdentity()

 Sets a UID2 Identity, created server-side, to be managed by the SDK.
-For details, see [Configure the UID2 Mobile SDK for Your Mobile App](../guides/integration-mobile-client-server.md#configure-the-uid2-mobile-sdk-for-your-mobile-app) in the *Client-Server Integration Guide for Mobile*.
+For details, see [Configure the UID2 Mobile SDK](../guides/integration-mobile-client-server.md#configure-the-uid2-mobile-sdk) in the *Client-Server Integration Guide for Mobile*.

 #### resetIdentity()